‘Kevin Can Wait’ Canceled By CBS— Kevin James, Leah Remini React To The End Of Their Second CBS Sitcom

 Kevin Can Wait has been canceled by CBS after two seasons.
 The Kevin James sitcom was axed alongside Superior Donuts and Scorpion in a Monday night cancelation bloodbath, according to Deadline.

 Kevin Can Wait was James’ second CBS sitcom—the comedian previously headlined nine seasons of The King of Queens—but the show was riddled with production and casting switch-ups that likely contributed to its demise.
-Co-creator and showrunner Bruce Helford exited the show in the middle of the first season, while female lead Erinn Hayes was let go as the show changed direction for season 2.
+Co-creator and showrunner Bruce Helford exited the show in the middle of the first season, while female lead Erinn Hayes was let go as the show changed direction for Season 2.
 The off-camera death of Hayes’ character (James TV wife Donna Gable) was never fully explained as new co-star Leah Remini was brought in to shake things up as James’ character’s business partner.

-Kevin Can Wait executive producer Andy Fickman first posted the sad news of the show’s cancellation to Instagram, captioning a photo of baseball caps emblazoned with “Monkey Fist Security” and “Enzo’s” (two of the show’s fictional businesses) with: “Well folks that sadly is a series wrap on Kevin Can Wait.
+Kevin Can Wait executive producer Andy Fickman first posted the sad news of the show’s cancellation to Instagram, captioning a photo of baseball caps emblazoned with “Monkey Fist Security” and “Enzo’s” (two of the show’s fictional businesses) with, “Well folks that sadly is a series wrap on Kevin Can Wait.
 So proud of what we did and this remarkable and talented cast, writers & crew.
 Also a special thanks to the amazing people of Long Island who welcomed us with open hearts!
 Onward to the next exciting adventures but will carry treasured memories of KCW with me!”

 Shortly after the cancelation news broke, Kevin Can Wait star Kevin James also thanked the show’s loyal fans, the cast and crew, and CBS.